ptmt/mario/README.md

 #mar.io

-High perfomance, easy, small, http application server for JSON-processing.
+Mario is a high perfomance and lightweight application server for JSON-processing.
+It written in F# and based on IO Completion Port (also worked under Mono).

-This is Preview Version
+Currently under development.

 For trying just create F# console application with referenced mario.server.dll: